 Who is the most important person?
 What is the most important time?
 What is the most important karma?
 Once upon a time, a king got up in the morning with these three questions on his mind.
 In the royal court, he asked his ministers and other courtiers.
 Some said the king was the most important person, the time of one’s death was the most important time, and serving one’s religion was the most worthwhile karma.
 Many others had different answers, like one’s child or one’s parent was the most important person, the time of birth was the most important time and charity was the most important karma.
 Some said God was the most important person, many said it was the farmer, some replied it was the soldier and so on and so forth.

 The king wasn’t satisfied with the responses.
 The three questions were put to his subjects too, but no one could provide a satisfactory answer.
 Finally, his chief minister suggested that the king should visit a sage who lived on the top of a certain mountain.
 Promptly, the arrangements were made and the king was on his way with his entourage.
 It was a steep climb and a few hours later he found himself outside the cave of the yogi.
 As was the custom, he left his sword outside the door, prostrated before the sage and posed his questions.
 In response, the sage took him to the edge of a cliff, a nearby high point overlooking the entire kingdom.
 The king was looking at his vast dominion and feeling good about his life thus far when he was interrupted by a voice behind him.

 “Turn around,” it said.

-“O King!” the sage continued, “do you know now, who’s the most important person, what’s the most important time and what’s the most important karma?”
+“O King!” the sage continued.
+“Do you know now, who the most important person is, what the most important time is and what the most important karma is?”

 The king was startled.
 After his heart skipped a beat, a calm feeling swept over his entire being and his eyes twinkled.
 He bowed as much in reverence as affirmation.
 The sage handed back the sword.
 The king expressed his gratitude and went back to his palace.